dg520/mireval/README.md

    Check whether the above command compiles the system and creates the two executables: "svm_learn" and "svm_classify".
 The following command should be executable:
    > /YOUR_PATH_OF_MIREVAL/bin/svm_light/svm_classify
 ```
 4. Download and install MEME:
-   a)
+   a) MEME installation:
 ```
    > wget http://ebi.edu.au/ftp/software/MEME/4.9.1/meme_4.9.1_1.tar.gz
    > tar -zxvf meme_4.9.1_1.tar.gz